10 Family Friendly Breweries: Greenville, SC

 BridgeWay Brewing Co.

-Get in some games of Duckpin bowling with the family, or enjoy watching the game on one of BridgeWay Brewing Co.’s 15 televisions.
-Whatever you decide, you can do it while enjoying beer made in-house, craft cocktails, or wine, plus burgers, nachos, wings, salads, and more.
+Get in some games of Duckpin bowling with the family or watch the game on one of BridgeWay Brewing Co.’s 15 televisions.
+Whatever you decide, you can do it while enjoying beer made in-house, craft cocktails, or wine plus burgers, nachos, wings, salads, and more.
 They are both a bar and a full-service restaurant.

 Check out our Kidding Around review of BridgeWay Brewing Co.

-You have to check out the Warehouse at Vaughn’s in Simpsonville, SC!
-They have a taproom at The TapHouse, but they also have several restaurants, an ice cream shop, and an arcade museum all in one place.
-We added The TapHouse because you can grab a brew and head to the humongous outdoor seating lot, where you’ll find picnic tables, live music, and more.
+You have to check out the Vaughn’s Food Hall in Simpsonville, SC!
+They have a taproom, but they also have several restaurants, an ice cream shop, and an arcade museum all in one place.
+We added the Warehouse because you can grab a brew and head to the humongous outdoor seating lot, where you’ll find picnic tables, live music, and more.

-The inside of the brewery can get a little loud, so if you have young kids, have a parent or friend grab your drinks while they play outside or grab some ice cream from Yogi’s Cups and Cones.
+The inside of the hall can get a little loud.
+So, if you have young kids, a parent or friend might want to grab drinks while they play outside or grab some ice cream from Yogi’s Cups and Cones.

 Asheville, NC